kl3259/GR5241/Proj_milestone_2/Final_Report_kl3259.md

 ![](./3(c)_table.png)
 The table of evaluation metrics is shown above.

-We select the best model based on mean misclassification error on test set which can represent the test accuracy, and the cross entropy error on test set.
+We select the best model based on mean misclassification error on test set standing for the test accuracy and the cross-entropy error on test set.
 Singel layer neural network with seed 42 has the lowest mean test misclassification error and relatively low test cross-entropy error, so we identify it as the best model.

 ![](./param_best_model.png)
 This is the visualization of the parameters learned from the best model with seed 42.
 It's clear that the most frequent pattern is the feature like a shape of "3" with a shade like a shape of "8".
 There are also some chaotic features and some features with only part of the number or strokes shown in the restored features.
+The patterns like "3" frequently appeared might be the result from severely overfitting, as the learning process led the weights to a local optimal that mainly recognizing "3" or "8".

 <br>